 Be a Smart Intern

 Using your summer internship in NYC to build your resume is only one of the smart choices you can make.
-Another is finding the ultimate student accommodations, like the turn-key digs at 33 Beekman Street.
-This high-rise apartment building in the heart of the financial district, offers summer housing with breathtaking views of Lower Manhattan, convenient to all mass transit.
-Check out these amazing apartments and amenities and to reserve your space now, through Intrnz.com!
+Another is finding the ultimate student accommodations, like the turn-key digs at one of our three locations in New York City.
+Check out these amazing apartments and amenities and to reserve your space now, through intrnz!